-There was some consensus among Committee members that the appropriate solution (when addressing medical urgency) is to allow LVAD candidates to be assigned to status 3 after four years and status 2 after six years.
+There was some support within the Committee for assigning LVAD candidates to status 3 after four years and status 2 after six years based on medical urgency.
 However, the Committee also agreed that use of the two timeframes would lead to an influx of status 2 and 3 candidates that would negatively impact the waitlist mortality of the candidates already assigned to those statuses.
 As a result, their interim solution until continuous distribution of hearts is implemented is to start with timeframes of eight years for status 2 eligibility and six years for status 3 eligibility because the candidates waiting the longest are the most likely to develop complications with their LVAD.
-After that initial group of candidates has transitioned to statuses 2 and 3, then the Committee determined the waitlist mortality of the candidates already assigned to status sto address the next group of candidates who will have been waiting the longest.
+After that initial group of candidates has transitioned to statuses 2 and 3, then the Committee wants to address the next group of candidates who will have been waiting the longest.
 If the Committee determined the waitlist mortality of the candidates already assigned to statuses 2 and 3 was being negatively impacted by the changes, they could take steps to prevent implementation of the next phase.

-For comparison purposes, the table also indicates the number of candidates who would be eligible for statuses 2 and 3 at five- and -seven years after device implant and after six- and eight-years after implant.
+For comparison purposes, the table also indicates the number of candidates who would be eligible for statuses 2 and 3 at five- and seven-years after device implant and after six- and eight-years after implant.
 As shown in the table, implementing a policy proposal making LVAD candidates eligible for status 3 five-years after implant date would increase the number of status 3 candidates from 169 to 291, an increase of 72%.
 Similarly, granting status 2 eligibility to candidates waiting at least seven years after device implant would increase the number of candidates from 229 candidates to 297 candidates, a 30% increase.